darcyMaz/YTtoPSP/README.md

 * You will need to have Python 3 downloaded on your computer.
 There are many installation guides including the one at python.org so if you have no coding experience, this is a great place to start getting familiar with Python and your computer.
 And make sure to add it to path (environement variables) when downloading!

 * <a href="https://www.python.org/downloads/"> Download Python here. </a>
-* <a href="https://www.digitalocean.com/community/tutorials/install-python-windows-10"> Python download guide </a>
+* <a href="https://www.digitalocean.com/community/tutorials/install-python-windows-10"> Python Windows download guide </a>
+* <a href="https://www.dataquest.io/blog/installing-python-on-mac/"> Python Mac download guide </a>

 2. Nodejs
 * Nodejs is another really useful tool that you will have to download.
 Go to the download guide below to get started downloading it and make sure to add it to path!